AmreshSinha/reelo-assgn/README.md

 A node.js application to generate Question Paper

+## Featurs
+- Efforts have been made to ensure modularity and adherence to good conventions.
+- Extensible generator with support has beed added.
+For instance, `distributionBy` can take `subject`, `topic` and `difficulty`.
+Correspondingly the distribution needs to be changed.
+Examples have been added inside `index.js`.
+- Default params: `[100, { easy: 20, medium: 50, hard: 30 }, "difficulty"]`
+- Generates Question Paper PDF as well as JSON for integrating into an API if needed
+  - PDF generator util: `./utils/pdfgen.js`
-- Sample seed data is already generated and the code to generate it is inside seed folder (no need to run as it's already generated)
+- Sample seed data is already generated and the code to generate it is inside `./seed` folder (no need to run as it's already generated). `opentdb` API has been used.
+  - Sample seed data location: `./data/questions.json`
+  - Total questions: `180`
-- Sample seed data location: `./data/questions.json`, total questions: `180`, easy: 60, medium: 60, hard: 60
+  - easy: 60, medium: 60, hard: 60
+  - Subject: `Science` and `General Knowledge`
+  - Topic: `Computers` and `Miscellaneous`
-- Controller for generating question paper json: `./controllers/papergen.js`, returns an object with questions array inside it
+- Question Paper generator Controller: `./controllers/papergen.js`, returns an object with questions array inside it
 - Hashmap is being used to fit the number of questions according to the target marks for that difficulty similar to "Find a subarray whose sum is equal to a certain input value" problem
-- To generate Paper PDF pdfgen util has been added: `./utils/pdfgen.js`

 ## Extra deps used